murar8/axum_typed_multipart/README.md

 Documentation and installation instructions are available on [docs.rs](https://docs.rs/axum_typed_multipart)

+## Release process

+Direct push to the `main` branch is not allowed, any updates require a pull request to be opened.
+After all status checks pass the PR will be eligible for review and merge.

+If a [SemVer](https://semver.org/) compatible git tag is pushed to the repo a new version of the package will be published to [crates.io].

 ## Improvements

 - Allow populating optional fields using the `std::default::Default` implementation for the type.